Fasting in the Orthodox Church

 Firstly, the above passage, by Jesus clearly underlines the importance of fasting.
-It does not say, for example ''and if you fast'', that is to say, it does make fasting an option for Christians but a prerequisite for their spiritual life: Jesus said, ''and when you fast''.
+It does not say, for example "and if you fast", that is to say, it does not make fasting an option for Christians but a prerequisite for their spiritual life: Jesus said, "and when you fast".
 So important is fasting that even Jesus said that without it some forms of evil could not be conquered and overcome (cf. Mt.
 17: 21).

 Secondly, the passage clearly underscores that Christians are not to be ostentatious to, or Pharisaic about, their fasting, but rather to do it in secret, not drawing attention to themselves.
 With such a principle given by Jesus Himself, perhaps it would be better, for example, when going to somebody''s house during Great Lent, who may not know that it is a fasting period, to eat what is put in front of you thereby not drawing attention to yourself.
 However, a bishop once said in his sermon: "now, there is a difference between eating what is put before you and putting yourself before what is eaten."
 It is not wise to put other Christians down, who may not fast, because their health may not allow.
 It has to be stated that Jesus Christ was extremely gentle and loving to the tax collectors but was severe to the Pharisees and to the hypocrites.